tobifinn/pyextremelm/README.md

 the different training approaches** (e.g. the difference between a regression output layer and an hidden layer are only the linear regression and the random weights, but they have both neurons, which needs to be trained).</br>

 Due to the fact, that the networks have **almost the same syntax as the scikit-learn module** you can insert such a network into the pipline module of scikit-learn.
 Some basic examples (at the moment only a simple sinus regression and the use of the auto-encoder for images) could be found in the examples folder.

-Due to the fact, that this project is rapidly developing, some of the code hasn't any doc string yet and also the documentation could be expanded.
+This project is rapidly developing, so some of the code hasn't any docstring yet and also the documentation isn't complete.

 **Currently implemented:**